mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 When populating the Pool, pendingConnectionCount has to be decremented after establishing a `Connection`_ similarly to how it is done in `Checking Out a Connection <#checking-out-a-connection>`_ to signal that another `Connection`_ is allowed to be established.
-Such a signal must become observable to any `Thread`_ after the action that `marks the established Connection as "available" <#marking-a-connection-as-available-internal-implementation>`_ becomes observable to the `Thread`_.
+Such a signal MUST become observable to any `Thread`_ after the action that `marks the established Connection as "available" <#marking-a-connection-as-available-internal-implementation>`_ becomes observable to the `Thread`_.